hudson-pace/spybot-nightfall-clone/README.md

 ### Misc
 - I need to sort out my messy UI and improve the artwork.
 - The AI has a lot of room for improvement.
 As it stands, it's just functional enough to test gameplay.
-- 24 of the original 37 levels have been recreated.
-The remaining 13 are waiting on one last game mechanic.

 ## Setup
 No fancy setup is required.
 For the latest version, just clone the repo and start a web server in the root directory and you're golden.
 Alternatively, check it out at https://hudson-pace.github.io/spybot-nightfall-clone.